angelesmacrino/Daniela-Kazarian-portfolio/readme.md

 Things to apply on future websites:

-  Add a 'night mode' variant.
+  Add a 'night mode' variant.<br/>
-  Create a database so I don't have to hardcode files.
+  Create a database so I don't have to hardcode files.<br/>
-  Define my routes better to avoid 404s.
+  Define my routes better to avoid 404s.<br/>
   Avoid 'Frankencode', don`t duplicate variables and functions, unify my methodology.